ahamedsiammia/foodi-api/README.md

-## This is my first bacenk project with typesrcipt .
+## This is my first backend project with typesrcipt .
 This is siple and small backend project .
 ## Project featcher
 ## create simple api like >
 ## 1 . add order